jamhall/s3rver/README.md

 - Get object (including using the HEAD method)
 - Get dummy ACLs for an object
 - Copy object (including updating of metadata)
-- Listen to Put, Copy and Delete events.
+- Listen to Put, Copy, Post and Delete events.

 ## Quick Start